Should You Invest in Commercial or Residential Property?

 Conversation 2, with a CA at a networking dinner: “Residential is simpler from a tax perspective,” he told her.
 “Commercial attracts GST on rental income if turnover crosses the threshold.
 Tenants can be problematic, long lock-ins, fit-out disputes, exit clauses.”
 He was giving her a risk framework, not a return framework.

 Conversation 3, with a friend who had invested in a REIT: “I stopped trying to buy commercial property directly,” she said.
 “The ticket size is too high, the due diligence is too complex, and liquidity is zero.
 I bought Mindspace REIT units instead.
-I get a 7% distribution yield, I can sell tomorrow, and I don’t manage anything.”
+I get 7% distribution yield, I can sell tomorrow, and I don’t manage anything.”
 She had answered the commercial yield question, but with a completely different instrument.

 What Was Actually Being Said